Directional testing for high-dimensional multivariate normal distributions: Simulation studies

+In the Supplementary Material S3 we report the empirical results for Hypotheses (I)--(II) for large group values of $k \in \{30, 300\}$, which shows that the accuracy of the directional $p$-value does not change.

-\subsubsection{Null distribution}
+\subsection{Null distribution}

-The Monte Carlo simulations for the hypotheses described in Sections \ref{case1}-\ref{case3} are here illustrated.
-The empirical distribution of $p$-values for the tests DT, CLT, LRT, BC, Sko1 and Sko2 is examined by comparison with the Uniform$(0,1)$ distribution.
-The Type I error at level $\alpha=0.05$ based on the approximate null distribution of the various statistics is also evaluated.
-The limiting null distribution of the statistics is compared with their corresponding chi-square or standard normal distribution in the Supplementary Material S1.
+The Monte Carlo simulations for the hypotheses (I) and (II) described in Section \ref{section3:main results} are here illustrated.
+The Type I error at level $\alpha=0.05$ based on the approximate null distribution of the various statistics is evaluated here.
+The empirical distribution of $p$-values for the six tests is examined by comparison with the Uniform$(0,1)$ distribution in the Supplementary Materials S3--S4.
+The limiting null distribution of the statistics is also compared with their corresponding chi-square or standard normal distribution in the Supplementary Material S3--S4.

-Figures \ref{simulation: density null case1}-\ref{simulation:density null case6} confirm the theoretical findings on the directional $p$-value: it is exact, to Monte Carlo accuracy, in every simulation setting.
-The LRT, BC, Sko1 and Sko2 tests are sufficiently reliable when $p$ is small.
-At the same time, the slight location bias of the normal approximation to the CLT distribution is apparent.
-On the other hand, LRT, BC, Sko1 and Sko2 become less accurate as $p$ gets moderate or large relative to $n$, while CLT improves as $p$ increases, as suggested by its theoretical derivation.
-Tables \ref{table type I normal:case1}-\ref{table type I normal:case6} report the estimated Type I error and the corrected Type I error, which is the $5\%$ quantile of the empirical $p$-values obtained under the null hypothesis.
-The DT exhibits an excellent performance in terms of the estimated Type I error, not needing essentially any correction over the different choices of $p$.
-In this respect, it is significantly better than that of CLT, which has a slightly liberal estimated Type I error.
-In addition, LRT, BC, Sko1 and Sko2 do not look very accurate, and even remarkably unreliable with increasing $p$.
-This behavior confirms the results in \cite{He2020B} stating that the chi-square approximation to the LRT distribution applies if and only if $p=o(n^{1/2})$, and that to the BC distribution if and only if $p=o(n^{2/3})$.
-There is no analogous theoretical result for Skovgaard's $W^*$ and $W^{**}$, yet the numerical evidence suggests a condition similar to that for the LRT.
+Tables \ref{table type I normal:cases} reports the empirical Type I error at the nominal level $\alpha = 0.05$ under the null hypothesis.
+The directional $p$-value exhibits an excellent performance in terms of the empirical Type I error, not needing essentially correction over the different choices of $p$ as suggested by the theory in Section \ref{section3:main results}.
+In this respect, it is significantly better than that of the central limit theorem test of Jiang and Yang \cite{jiang:2013}, which has a slightly liberal empirical Type I error.
+In addition, the four statistics with chi-square approximate distributions are not very accurate, and even remarkably unreliable with increasing $p$.
+This behavior confirms the results in \cite{He2020B} stating that the chi-square approximation to the log-likelihood ratio statistic distribution applies if and only if $p=o(n_i^{1/2})$, and that to its Bartlett corrected version if and only if $p=o(n_i^{2/3})$, $i \in \{1,\dots,k\}$, which are both instances of low dimensional asymptotic regimes.
+There is no analogous theoretical result for Skovgaard's statistics \cite{skovgaard:2001}, yet the numerical evidence suggests an intermediate condition between those of the log-likelihood ratio statistic and its Bartlett correction.
+The performance of the directional test is stable over all scenarios, outperforming the other methods.
+Below, we provide more details on the simulation outcomes for the empirical probability of Type I error.